-- Heat therapy, which may be dry, moist, or combination of both
+- Heat therapy, which may be dry, moist, or both

 - Muscle relaxants

-A nerve block or corticosteroid injections may be advised to deliver medication directly to the nerve.
+A nerve block or corticosteroid injections may also be given.
 A nerve block stops the nerve from sending pain signals.
-A corticosteroid can reduce inflammation of tissue around the nerve to reduce pressure on the nerve.
+A corticosteroid can ease pressure on the nerve.

 American Association of Neurological Surgeons http://www.aans.org